FredKSchott/snowpack/docs/05-configuration.md

 The short form of a full URL string is enough for general use.
 For advanced configuration, you can use the object format to set all options supported by [http-proxy](https://github.com/http-party/node-http-proxy).

-`on` is a special Snowpack-only property for setting custom event handler functions on proxy server events.
+`on` is a special property for setting event handler functions on proxy server events.
 See the section on ["Listening for Proxy Events"](https://github.com/http-party/node-http-proxy#listening-for-proxy-events) for a list of all supported events.
 You must be using a `snowpack.config.js` JavaScript configuration file to set this.

 This configuration has no effect on the final build.